atolab/zenoh-web/content/docs/migration_1.0/C++.md

 };
 ```

-Additionaly `zenoh::ext` namespace provides support for serialization/deserialziation of typed data to/into `Bytes`:
+Additionally `zenoh::ext` namespace provides support for serialization/deserialziation of typed data to/into `Bytes`:

 ```cpp
   // arithmetic types